Stochastic Quantization of Axial Vector Gauge Theories

-It is obvious that the structure of extra term proportional to \(f_{AA\pi}\) is such that it will cancel anomalous divergence of the fermion current.
-In presence of this term the current coupled to the axial vector field has an extra term. {\it The structure of the extra term ensures that the axial vector current coupled to the axial gauge field is conserved.}
+It is obvious that the structure of the term proportional to \(f_{AA\pi}\) is such that it will cancel the anomalous divergence of the fermion current.
+In presence of this term, the current coupled to the axial vector field has an extra term proportional to \(f_{AA\pi}\). {\it The structure of the extra term ensures that a choice of \(f_{AA\pi}\) exists such that the current coupled to the axial gauge field is conserved.}

 The Ward identity \eqref{EQ22}, with suitable choice of \(f_{AA\pi}\) implies that the unphysical scalar part of the axial vector decouples from the physical sector.
-This can be seen by amputating the external lines and putting them on mass shell and noting that \(\partial\cdot A\) satisfies free field equation.
+This can be seen by amputating the external lines and putting them on mass shell and noting that the resulting equation implies that \(\partial\cdot A\) satisfies free field equation.

-{\it This raises the expectation that this theory is renormalizable and physically acceptable when quantized using Parisi Wu stochastic quantization scheme.}
+{\it This leads to the result that this theory is renormalizable and physically acceptable when quantized using Parisi Wu stochastic quantization scheme.}

 On the other hand if fermion multiplet is arranged to cancel anomaly, the \(f_{AA\pi}\) counter term must be set equal to zero; a non-zero value will mean that the current coupled to the axial vector gauge field is not conserved and the unphysical degree of freedom, \(\partial_\mu A^\mu\) may not decouple and we may end up with a non-unitary theory.